brndnknn/playlist-lab/README.md

 ### 2. Implement LLM Processing
 - [ ] **Prompt Parsing:**
   - Write a function to clean and parse user input, extracting genres, moods, or themes.
-- [ ] **LLM Integration Module:**
+- [ ] **Ollama Integration Module:**
-  - Create a standalone module or class to interact with the local LLM.
+  -  Create a Python module to send prompts to Ollama via its local API/CLI.
-  - Implement logic to handle generation of relevant keywords or queries from user prompts.
+  - Be able to switch between different models managed by Ollama.
 - [ ] **Performance Considerations:**
   - Optimize LLM usage to avoid excessive memory or compute overhead.
   - Cache or store partial results to prevent repeated processing.
 - [ ] **Prompt Engineering:**
   - Experiment with different prompt styles to yield more accurate or creative results.

+### 3. Model Comparison & Testing
+ - [] **Script to Compare Models (Speed & Accuracy):**
+  - Develop a script that systematically tests various Ollama models (e.g., LLaMA 2 7B vs. GPT4All).
+  - Measure inference speed (time to generate a playlist) and accuracy (whether the suggestions are real, playable tracks).
+  - Collect metrics (e.g., average generation time, token usage, success rate of valid song titles).
+  - Document the findings to guide which model is most effective for generating relevant playlist

-### 3. Integrate with Spotify API
+### 4. Integrate with Spotify API
 - [ ] **Authentication & Authorization:**
   - Implement OAuth 2.0 flow to acquire and refresh access tokens.
   - Store tokens securely.